Faculty

 Christi Sandbach, Assistant Director

-Christi Sandbach is thrilled to become the Assistant Director.
-As a progressive educator of 22 years, she is passionate about constructivist, project-based education that honors the whole-child.
-Christi is dedicated to creating a learning environment where curiosity guides the course of study, where community is strengthened through a sense of belonging, connection, and mutual respect; and where school leaders, parents, teachers and students are partners in education, practicing the habits of life-long learning together.
+Christi is thrilled to serve the VCS community as the Assistant Director.
+As a progressive educator of 22 years, she is passionate about constructivist, project-based education that honors the whole child.
+Christi is dedicated to creating a learning environment where curiosity guides the course of study, where community is strengthened through a sense of belonging, connection, and mutual respect, and where school leaders, parents, teachers, and students are partners in education, practicing the habits of life-long learning together.
 During her spare time, Christi enjoys spending time with her family, traveling, reading, and being outdoors: running, hiking, camping, and going to the beach as often as she can.

-Paige is thrilled to be joining the Ventura Charter School this year as a first grade teacher and is looking forward to teaching and learning from the children and adults in our school community.
+Paige is thrilled about teaching and learning from the children and adults in our school community.
 Over the past eight years as an educator, she has advocated for an educational system equitable for all students and has facilitated this approach in her own classroom.
-From constructing culturally sustainable lessons to executing social justice curriculum that goes beyond the classroom, she invests in the celebration and acceptance of diverse cultures with her students.
+From constructing culturally sustainable lessons to executing a social justice curriculum that goes beyond the classroom, she invests in the celebration and acceptance of diverse cultures with her students.
 She is dedicated to fostering a community of learning, empathy, openness, joy, play, and creativity with her students.
-Paige has taught in classrooms around the world in a myriad of communities--from Madrid, Spain, to rural Mississippi, to Crown Heights in Brooklyn.
+Paige has taught in classrooms around the world in a myriad of communities--from Madrid, Spain, to rural Mississippi to Crown Heights in Brooklyn.
 Currently, she is working on her Master’s Degree in Elementary Education from Johns Hopkins University.
 Paige’s research and emphasis is on the impact of creativity and art in education.
 Paige received her Bachelor’s Degree in English Language and Literature from the University of Missouri and anticipates her graduation from Johns Hopkins in the fall.
 Paige is also a children’s yoga teacher and holds a B1 DELE certification in Spanish.

-Rachel is very excited to join the VCS community in 1st and 2nd grade this year!
-She is passionate about fostering a love of reading and believes that all students have a deep love of learning.
-She grew up in Orange County and still has fond memories of the influential teachers that had an impact on her life.
+Rachel is passionate about fostering a love of reading and believes that all students have a deep love of learning.
+She grew up in Orange County and still has fond memories of the influential teachers who had an impact on her life.
 She earned her B.A. in English and Sociology at UC Santa Barbara, with an emphasis on environmental humanities.
-Rachel fell in love with teaching while working at outdoor schools with 5th and 6th graders, as she hiked trails with students and saw the impact of community building and real-life learning.
-She then returned to UCSB to earn her teaching credential and Masters in Education where she focused on incorporating outdoor learning into the classroom.
+Rachel fell in love with teaching while working at outdoor schools with 5th and 6th graders as she hiked trails with students and saw the impact of community building and real-life learning.
+She then returned to UCSB to earn her teaching credential and Master's degree in Education, where she focused on incorporating outdoor learning into the classroom.
 Rachel strives to bring music, technology, art, and nature into her teaching.
 She's always looking for teachable moments and makes room for students to direct their own learning.
 Outside of school, Rachel can be found in a hammock with a book, singing in the car, or practicing her bread-making skills.

 Hannah Allen, Grades 1-2